-CHE 125 Chemical Principles and Application II (S) Students explore concepts associated with reaction rates, chemical equilibrium and their application to industrial and biological concepts.
+CHE 125 5 credits Chemical Principles and Application II (S)

+Students explore concepts associated with reaction rates, chemical equilibrium and their application to industrial and biological concepts.
 Students also discover the fundamentals of elements and compounds with respect to their physical and chemical properties, their uses and the formation of anions and captions.
-Students can take this course as part of their preparation for the
+Students can take this course as part of their preparation for the CAPE Chemistry Unit 1 examination.
+(Prerequisite: CHE 121, minimum grade C)

+CHE 210

-CHE 210 Organic Chemistry I (F)
+Organic Chemistry I (F)